karman103/llm_interpretability/readme.md

 By conditioning LLMs on contextual text and using Bayesian inference, we can model a predictive distribution over numeric targets — effectively bridging the gap between free-form natural language and structured statistical modeling.

----

-> 💬 _If you're an interviewer from **PSP Investments**, please ask me about this repo — I'd be excited to walk through the ideas and code!_

----

 ## Acknowledgments